tusharf5/tusharsharma.dev/content/posts/2020-08-30/index.md

       Value: !Ref MyEmptyBucket
 ```

-So I added SSM Parameter Store entries for all of the resources in all of our CFN Stacks.
+So we added SSM Parameter Store entries for all of the resources in all of our CFN Stacks.

 ```yaml
 Resources: